Welcome to Sharkprotect

 If you want to know more about the important role sharks play in the ocean, take a look at “JAWS of LIFE”.
 Some call them “JAWS of DEATH” but once you have read all about them you will understand why I call them “JAWS of LIFE”.
 Take a look at “SHARK ALARM” and you will see the sad story of how millions of sharks are being slaughtered worldwide in the most cruel and brutal way you can imagine.
 You’ll see how they get their fins cut off while still alive and how the body is tossed back into the sea, where they die a slow and horrible death.
 This is done by big fisheries, hugh companies and even by countries.
 All of this for money and a soup.
 If we lose the sharks we’ll soon lose the oceans.
 After a look at :HEALTH”, and after reading about the poison in shark meat and that of other large fish like tuna, you’ll never eat shark meat, like Schillerlocken, or tuna again.
 If you like to swim in the ocean, read “COMMON SENSE” where you will find a few ideas on how to behave if you should meet a shark.

 I get asked quite often if I believe that I can stop the killing of sharks.
-I really don’t think that I can do it alone but change has never come through governments rather by the actions of a few with the people behind them.
+I really don’t think that I can do it alone, but as Margret Meads pointed out: “Change has never come through governments, rather by the actions of a few with the people behind them”.
 I hope that it will happen in this case as well.
-We have made some progress already in the past 5 years and our work will continue.
+We have made some progress already in the past 10 years and our work will continue.

 If you like this website, please tell as many people about it as you can.
 I want to educate the public about sharks and their importance in the ocean.
 Sharks are needed to keep the oceans healthy.
-Always keep in mind that the oceans are our life support system, controlling our climate, giving us 50% of our oxygen and clean water through rain and snow.
+Always keep in mind that the oceans are our life support system.
+They control our climate, give us 50% of our oxygen and clean water through rain and snow.
 All this is necessary for the human race to stay alive.
 That makes the sharks even more important for the well being of us all.